If you’ve taught in a classroom in the past few years — any subject, any level, any place — you’ve already at least heard of the flipped classroom.

 Looking for a few ideas and resources for flipping your classroom?
 We’ve got a few pointers:

-Student Centered Approach to Teaching
+Student-Centered Approach to Teaching

 Join Gareth Hall of the UK’s Aberystwyth University for a meta-flipped classroom, as he uses the inverted format to discuss the fundamentals of flipped learning for his colleagues.

-Take a deeper look into the flipped classroom evolution, including the foundational strategy and early results that have so many teachers excited, in our latest white paper, So You’ve Decided To Flip Your Classroom.
+Take a deeper look at the flipped classroom evolution, including the foundational strategy and early results that have so many teachers excited, in our latest white paper, So You’ve Decided To Flip Your Classroom.

 In it, we discuss the five most important technologies schools should consider when researching or implementing the flipped classroom, including:

-Panopto is designed to make flipping easy for any classroom, with simple software that records anything, anytime, anywhere — whatever information you need to share to help your flipped class come into your room ready to talk, share, and act.
+Panopto’s flipped classroom software is designed to make flipping easy for any classroom, with simple software that records anything, anytime, anywhere — whatever information you need to share to help your flipped class come into your room ready to talk, share, and act.